 Second, you'll also pay an annual asset-based fee.
 This is a percentage (0.97%) that you pay on your entire balance every year.
 Whereas the Vanguard Direct-Sold policy has a much lower fee.

 Note: JPMorgan fees of 0.97% are a weighted average, assuming you selected the age-based portfolios (starting at 0.99% for ages 0-5 years, ending at 0.84% for 18+).
 Vanguard has a flat fee of 0.13%, regardless of what you choose.

-Over 18 years, you'd need the JPMorgan plan to return about 1.20% more each year to break even with Vanguard.
+Over 18 years, you'd need the JPMorgan plan to return about 1.25% more each year to break even with Vanguard.
 That might not sound like a lot, but it is a high bar–and rarely achieved—in investment performance.

 This table shows JPMorgan has performed worse than Vanguard during the past 3 years and 5 years.
 We cannot look at 10 year performance because JPMorgan hasn’t been offering the plan for that long.